DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 # Agenda
 The Repo welcomes members of Data Mesh OSS Community (Open Source Community) with 2 major sections/segments -

-*The 1st segment is more of a conceptual artefacts (all bundeled under "Conceptual nuances of The Universe of Ditributed Data Mesh 2.0" section).
+*'The 1st segment' is more of a conceptual artefacts (all bundeled under "Conceptual nuances of The Universe of Ditributed Data Mesh 2.0" section).
 This segment intends to offer all the major bells-and-whistles to get a broader vision, mission and understanding of Enterprise Data MESH framework.*

-'The 2nd segment' *is dedicated for DOERS who believe in industrialization of framework in real world (all bundeled in "DataMesh-as-a-Code on Cloud for Industrialization" section).
+*'The 2nd segment' is dedicated for DOERS who believe in industrialization of framework in real world (all bundeled in "DataMesh-as-a-Code on Cloud for Industrialization" section).
 This segment intends to share keys aspects of codesets (please note, it's the key aspects of the complete codesets) in order to Industrialize Enterprise Data MESH framework.*